Mohammed-Galal/JSXParser/README.md

   > the dom structure, and follows the scheme of [tagName, [attrs], [children]].

-  !!! . please note that if element is a component, the component reffrence will be stored in the components array and the element's tagName gets replaced with the component index in the array.
+  !!! . please note that if element is a component, the component reference will be stored in the components array and the element's tagName gets replaced with the reference index in the array.

+## Some Examples

 - **normalElement:**

   input:

   ```javascript